pynnex

 Thread Safety and Connection Types

-PynneX automatically detects whether the signal emission and slot execution occur in the same thread or different threads:
+PynneX detects whether the emitter call and listener execution happen in the same thread or different ones:

 Worker Threads